steineggerlab/Metabuli/README.md

    --taxonomy-path: Directory where the taxonomy dump files are stored.
 (DBDIR/taxonomy by default) --reduced-aa : 0.
 Use 20 alphabets or 1.
 Use 15 alphabets to encode amino acids.
    --spacing-mask : Binary mask for spaced metamer.
 The same mask must be used for DB creation and classification.
 A mask should contain at least eight '1's, and '0' means skip.
+   --accession-level : Set 1 to use accession level taxonomy (0 by default).
 ```
 This will generate **diffIdx**, **info**, **split**, and **taxID_list** and some other files.
 You can delete '\*\_diffIdx' and '\*\_info' if generated.